backdrop-contrib/leaflet_widget/README.md

 circlemarker) are not available.
 They could get drawn, but they can not get saved.

-Currently ony "OSM Mapnik" layers are usable as drawing layer.
+Currently only "OSM Mapnik" layers are usable as drawing layer.
 Using additional ones provided by the Leaflet More Maps module needs more investigation.